DMathas/machine-learning-scripts/README.md

 Showcases experiments on the MNIST dataset, including training with different learning rates and evaluating the model on a canonical test set.

 ## Additional Notes:

-The scripts include functions for forward and backward passes, initialization, updating parameters, and training a simple neural network.
-The vectorized implementation uses NumPy for efficient matrix operations, improving computational performance.
-Experiments with synthetic data and the MNIST dataset demonstrate the functionality and performance of the implemented algorithms.

 This project was part of the course Deep Learning at the Vrije Universiteit Amsterdam (VU).